 Whether you pack your lunch in a bento box, a brown bag or a retro cartoon character lunch box, don’t forget the bars and bites.
 Small squares or round bites can pack nutrition into a sweet or savory taste.
 Show us your favorite way to jazz up any type of lunch box.

 This seemed like the perfect opportunity to use the (little remaining) peanut butter in a sweet recipe.
 As I searched the cabinets for ideas, I came across the giant bag of puffed millet that had seemed like a no-brainer at Whole Foods, but I had no clue what to do with.
 I think puffed millet has a slightly bitter taste, but the dark chocolate peanut butter totally overpowered it.
 Just add a little coconut oil to keep them firm and voila!
 Easy, healthy, tasty candy bars!

-- 2 tbsp. almond butter (or nut butter of choice)
+- 1/2 cup dark chocolate peanut butter (or peanut butter of choice)

 - Over low heat, melt the peanut butter and coconut oil together.

 - Pour the puffed millet in a greased 8x8 in. pan and pour the melted peanut butter mixture over it.
 Stir well and place in the refrigerator to harden.
 Enjoy!

 - This recipe can easily be adapted for unflavored peanut butter as well.
 When melting the peanut butter and coconut oil together, stir in 2 tbsp. dark chocolate chips.